-Two weeks in advance of the final stage, please provide two copies of the arias to be performed at the competition finals, sent by mail or as a PDF sent to email@example.com.
+On or before Thursday, May 15th, in advance of the final stage, please send the titles, translations, and 1 copy of the arias and recitative to be performed at the competition finals—sent by mail or as a PDF—to firstname.lastname@example.org.
 Please use a good source for your music so it is historically correct.
 The Handel Gesellschaft edition is an excellent source, and available in university and public libraries, or the IMSLP/Petrucci Music Library.

-The Madison Early Music Festival will provide an official accompanist with whom contestants will have an opportunity to rehearse before the competition.
-Rehearsals for the finals will be scheduled during the day on Monday, July 8.
-You may bring your own accompanist, but MEMF will not reimburse expenses.
+The Madison Early Music Festival will provide an official accompanist and small instrumental ensemble.
+Finalists will have an opportunity to rehearse before the competition on the evening of Wednesday, July 16.
+You must use the festival instrumental ensemble for the final competition.
 Competition pitch is A=415 Hz.

 Contestants will be responsible for their own travel and food expenses.
 Dormitory lodging will be available for out-of-town participants in the MEMF Dormitory at the rate of $30 per night.